GuardianUI/documentation/getting-started/writing-tests.md

 await page.goto("https://guardianui.com");
 ```

-#### Interaction
+### Interaction

 Performing interactions involves two pieces.
-The locator of the object to interact with (for more information, check out the [Playwright Locators API documentation](https://playwright.dev/docs/locators)), and the action to take.
-By default Playwright waits for an element to be actionable before attempting to perform an action.
+* The locator of the object to interact with (for more information, please see [Playwright Locators API documentation](https://playwright.dev/docs/locators))
+* the action to take.

+By default, Playwright waits for an element to be actionable before attempting to perform an action.

 ```typescript
 // Click the button with text "Click Me!" await page.locator("button:has-text('Click Me!')").click();
 ```

-Playwright has a robust suite of actions built into the Locator API, the most common are the following:
+Playwright has a robust suite of actions built into the Locator API.
+The most common are the following:

 | Action                   | Behavior                                        |
 | ------------------------ | ----------------------------------------------- |